You've got questions.

 Q: How can I add another licence to the app?

-If you are wondering about adding another fisher to the app, please refer to the next couple of questions below.
+If you are wondering about adding another fisher to the app, please refer to the next few questions below.

 Note that it is illegal to hold more than one active licence at a time.